DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 The wireframes above reflect my initial approach of this project however as I continued development there has been significant changes to the initial look as shown below.

+***
 ## Design Choice
-***

-I came across Anna Peterson's [article](https://javascript.plainenglish.io/the-worlds-easiest-the-rock-themed-rock-paper-scissors-javascript-tutorial-ee99b7f83e69) titled **The World’s Easiest “The Rock” Themed Rock Paper Scissors JavaScript Tutorial**<br>with the caption <em>*If you’ve ever wanted Dwayne “The Rock” Johnson to teach you JavaScript, well, this isn’t your lucky day, but it is <strong>almost like</strong> your lucky day!</em><p>
+I came across Anna Peterson's [article](https://javascript.plainenglish.io/the-worlds-easiest-the-rock-themed-rock-paper-scissors-javascript-tutorial-ee99b7f83e69) titled **The World’s Easiest “The Rock” Themed Rock Paper Scissors JavaScript Tutorial**<br>with the caption <em>If you’ve ever wanted Dwayne “The Rock” Johnson to teach you JavaScript, well, this isn’t your lucky day, but it is <strong>almost like</strong> your lucky day!</em><p>

 I really liked her innovative approach so I have adapted the same approach.
-That is, I looked for images and icons of which would depict each of the five weapons for the game.
+That is, I looked for images and icons which would depict each of the five weapons for the game.

   For example :-
 * For ***Rock***, Dwayne Johnson and Marvel Comics character, The Thing AKA Benjamin Jacob Grimm